 Use an electric mixer or a hand whisk to whip the egg whites until soft peaks form.
 Immediately fold this into the batter until it’s blended in, and pour it into the prepared pan.

 Add the cocoa to a small sifter, and tapping it gently moving it around above the pan, sprinkle it evenly to lightly coat the top.

-Place the pan in the preheated 350 degree F oven until the batter on the surface looks dry and it no longer jiggles, about 30 minutes.
+Place the pan in the preheated 350°F oven until the batter on the surface looks dry and it no longer jiggles, about 30 minutes.

 Remove the pan from the oven and let it cool to room temperature.
-Lift the blondies out of the pan with the parchment paper and then slice them into 16 even squares.
+Lift the cake out of the pan with the parchment paper and then slice them into 16 even squares.